wiheto/teneto/docs/what_is_tnt.rst

 What is time-varying connectivity?
 -----------------------------------

-Another concept that is often used within fields such as cognitive neuroscience is _time_-_varying_ _connectivity_.
+Another concept that is often used within fields such as cognitive neuroscience is *time-varying  connectivity*.
 Time-varying connectivity can be seen as a larger domain of methods that analyse distributed patterns over time where temporal network theory is one set of analysis methods within it.
 Temporal network theory is a way to analyse time-varying connectivity representations that consist of time-stamped edges between nodes, but there are other alternatives to analyse such representations and other time-varying connectivity representations as well (e.g. temporal ICA).

 What is teneto?
 -----------------